FlexMeasures/flexmeasures/documentation/views/control.rst

 Visualisation of actions
 ========================

-Balancing actions cause changes to the power profile of an asset.
+Flexibility actions cause changes to the power profile of an asset.
 Depending on the time window selection and constraints set by the asset owner, the effects of an action may partially take place outside of the selected time window.
-Such effects are taken into account by the BVP and shown to the user, e.g. as a part of expected value calculations and power profile forecasts.
+Such effects are taken into account by |FLEXMEASURES_PLATFORM_NAME| and shown to the user, e.g. as a part of expected value calculations and power profile forecasts.

 .. image:: ../img/screenshot_control.png